rgaiacs/rse-podman-tutorial/source/k8s-network.rst

         classDef classNetwork stroke:black,stroke-dasharray: 5 5
         class network classNetwork;

-The container can be reached by another container if they are part of the same pod of if they are part of the same network.
+The container can be reached by another container from a different pod if both pods are part of the same network.
+This allows the container to be reached by another container using the name of the pod.

 Example
 ^^^^^^^